tjjlemaire/MorphoSONIC/README.md

 Here is a list of future developments:

-- [ ] Spatial expansion into morphologically realistic fiber models
+- [ ] Spatial expansion into more complex neuronal morphologies (axons, soma, dendrites)
-- [ ] Model validation against experimental data (leech neurons)
+- [ ] Experimental validation of the fiber models

 # Authors